Businesses brace for learning curve as Ontario's vaccine certificates set to take effect Wednesday | CBC News

 "The pushback is where I get a little nervous," Meikle said on a recent afternoon shift at the Queen's Head pub in east Toronto.
 "It's the unknown of how somebody is going to react."

 Fines are on the table for businesses that don't comply with the checks and for patrons who give false information.
-But businesses, by-law officers, police forces and the province say enforcement will be gentle until the policy's impact starts to play out on the ground — with much of the heavy lifting falling to businesses' frontline staff.
+But businesses, bylaw officers, police forces and the government say enforcement will be gentle until the policy's impact starts to play out on the ground — with much of the heavy lifting falling to front-line staff at businesses.

 Several Ontario police forces contacted by The Canadian Press indicated they would respond to safety-related calls regarding threats or violence but would not actively enforce or check for compliance with the vaccination policy.

-A spokesman for Ontario's Solicitor General said the province doesn't expect police to conduct "routine compliance checks" of the vaccination receipts.
+A spokesperson for Ontario's solicitor general said the province doesn't expect police to conduct "routine compliance checks" of the vaccination receipts.

-A Ministry of Labour spokeswoman said inspectors would also be visiting affected settings, "taking an education first approach to help workers and the public stay safe and keep businesses open."
+A Ministry of Labour spokesperson said inspectors would also be visiting affected settings, "taking an education-first approach to help workers and the public stay safe and keep businesses open."

 On the ground, businesses spent last week sorting out how they would assign staff to the task of checking for immunization status.
 Venues that sell alcohol are used to checking IDs, but pub manager Meikle said the vaccine receipt requirement might take some getting used to for staff and customers.

-She said the job may fall to employees who greet people in different sections like at the bar or as customers arrive to be seated.
+She said the job may fall to employees who greet people in different sections, such as at the bar, or as customers arrive to be seated.

 "I think it would be a lot easier and helpful for us to manage," she said of the QR code.

-Gavin Holmes, owner of Jio Rana's restaurant, said hosting staff would be checking for vaccination proof.
+Gavin Holmes, owner of Gio Rana's restaurant, said hosting staff would be checking for vaccination proof.

 It's the latest additional task for staff to take on during the pandemic, but Holmes said a staffing shortage in the industry makes it difficult to bring more people onto shifts.